Home

 (7) Macro management

-Of all change management methodologies, at the macro level, the programme management based approach to change management is the one most likely to ensure that you avoid the 70% failure rate.
+Of all change management methodologies, at the macro level, the programme management based approach to change management is the one most likely to ensure a sucessful outcome.

-A programme management based approach has as it goal, the full realisation of the business benefits [that will be derived from the delivery of the new capability].
-In my view, this is a very big shift in emphasis from the traditional [and unsuccessful] project based approach to change.
+A programme management based approach has as it goal, the achievement and realisation of the intended business benefits.
+In my view, this is a very big shift in emphasis from the usual project management approach which stops short with the delivery of the capability and does not address what has to happen for the benefits to materialise.

 (8) Micro management